matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

-# MSCXXXX: Room version capabilities
+# MSC3244: Room version capabilities

 Room version updates can bring new functionalities, for example v7 is introducing `knocking`.